2026 年度の講義概要のデータベースを検索します。カリキュラムツリーへのリンク

 定期試験を行わず、平常試験(小テスト・レポート等)で総合評価する。

-The first is submission of a brief 5-10 minute reflective video (using flipgrid) that contains comments and remarks relating to a topic relevant to the course.
-This is to be completed as an individual task.
+The first task is participating in workshops and quizzes related to the topics during the class.
+This is to be completed as a group and individual task.
 Completion of this task will make the student eligible for a grade of C.

-The second task involves the production of a briefing report.
+The second task involves the production of a short report.
 This is a brief written report that gives an overview of a specific topic of relevance to Japan in an area of relevant international affairs.
-The report can be done as a group or individual project.
-The report is produced as a magazine article, information pamphlet, or website article (as examples) and not as an academic paper.
-The report will be hosted online using padlet.
-Completion of this task (in addition to the reflective video) will make the student eligible for a grade of B.
+The report can be done as an individual or group project.
+Completion of this task (in addition to the workshops/ quizzes) will make the student eligible for a grade of B.

 基準・評価 / Evaluation Criteria・Assessment Policy